aayush-ranawat/Development/README.md

-# Quanser ACC 2026 Submission
+# Team DEFT Quanser ACC 2026 Submission

 This repository contains the autonomy stack for the Quanser QCar 2 platform, implemented using ROS 2.
 It provides a comprehensive suite of tools for state estimation, SLAM, perception, and path following.